NVIDIA/hpc-container-maker/RECIPES.md

 ### fftw

-The `fftw` building block down configures, builds, and installs the [FFTW](http://www.fftw.org) component.
+The `fftw` building block downloads, configures, builds, and installs the [FFTW](http://www.fftw.org) component.
 Depending on the parameters, the source will be downloaded from the web (default) or copied from a source directory in the local build context.

 As a side effect, this building block modifies `LD_LIBRARY_PATH` to include the FFTW build.